Creating Active Full Backups

 $ veeamconfig job start --name SystemBackup --activefull

 You can view the progress for the active full backup session in the same way as for any other backup job session.
-In particular, you can check the backup job session status or view the backup job session log using the Veeam Agent for Linux command line interface.
+In particular, you can check the backup job session status or view the backup job session log using the Veeam Agent command line interface.